caio-messias/lunatik/README.md

 print(rcu.somekey)
 ```

-Notice that, in lua code, you don't need to take care of locks and mutexes manually, as these are handled in the C side and that by utilizing RCU we can guarantee that readers will never be blocked and the data will always be accessible.
+Notice that, in lua code, you don't need to take care of locks and mutexes manually, as these are handled in the C side and that by utilizing RCU we can guarantee that the data will always be accessible and never corrupted.

-In the poc-driver/luadev.c file, we define an array of of lua_exec struct.
-This struct contains a pointer to a script, a lua state where the code will executed and a kthread to allow concurrent execution.
-The size of this array can also be changed, thus allowing for more states to run code concurrently.